Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 ---

-#### <a name="georeference-floor-plan"/>Georeferencing the Floor Plan Image
+#### <a name="georeference-floor-plan"/>Georeferencing the Floorplan Image
-If you have an image of your building’s floor plan, you can use [georeferencing](https://en.wikipedia.org/wiki/Georeference) to help you create your map.
+If you have an image of your building’s floorplan, you can use [georeferencing](https://en.wikipedia.org/wiki/Georeference) to help you create your map.
 As standard, floorplan images do not contain geographic location data so, while they may be accurate and detailed, there’s nothing to associate the contents of the image with spatial location, or orientation, in the world.

 Georeferencing is essentially a way of saying "point **P** of my map image is at geographic coordinate **(a, b)**".
-Performing this step will allow you to view your floor plan image in QGIS with the correct location and orientation.
+Performing this step will allow you to view your floorplan image in QGIS with the correct location and orientation.

 - Open QGIS and add a layer of your choice via OpenLayers - we've found that QGIS best handles OpenStreetMap (OSM) and Bing Aerial
   - As an example: to add an OSM layer, choose *Web > OpenLayers plugin > OpenStreetMap > OpenStreetMap*